DanielBUBU/PD_maid/README.md

 ## change log

+### Mein メイド v1.4.2 Stable
+- Improve termux support by format all local url from "\\" to "/"
+- subscribe failure won't try to rejoin now

 ### Mein メイド v1.4.1 Stable
 - File cache list can be played by your friends now, just input the exact file name
 - set `clear_console` to false to keep all logs in console